The Best Tactical Knife Review

 Are you looking to buy the best tactical knife available?
 Our in-depth guide has been written to answer all your questions and provide our top recommendations.

-As buyers we are presented with so many types of tactical knives on the market, it’s understandably difficult to make an informed choice about the best option.
-In order to make your buying decision easier, it’s best to consider the following questions.
+As buyers, we are presented with so many types of tactical knives on the market that it’s understandably difficult to choose the best option.
+To make your buying decision easier, consider the following questions.

-If you’ve bought knives in the past, then you might prefer to buy something for a specific brand or manufacturer.
-You might also want to buy something which is a particular color or looks a particular way.
-Other buyers prefer to make their buying decisions on the knives specs, blade material, length or the type of handle.
+If you’ve previously bought knives, you might prefer to purchase something from a specific brand or manufacturer.
+You might also want to buy something with a particular color or look a particular way.
+Other buyers prefer to make decisions based on the knife’s specs, blade material, length, or type of handle.

-These are all legitimate wants, there is no right or wrong way to buy a knife, as long as you’re happy with your purchase and that you feel you’re getting a knife that best meets your requirements, then that’s all that really matters.
+These are all legitimate wants.
+There is no right or wrong way to buy a knife.
+As long as you’re happy with your purchase and feel you’re getting a knife that best meets your requirements, that’s all that matters.

 What is a Tactical Knife?

-When we began reviewing and researching tactical knives, we quickly came to the conclusion that the definition of ‘tactical knife’ was quite open to interpretation amongst knife manufacturers.
-Some so-called ‘tactical knives’ were little more than gimmicks, while another manufacturers ‘survival knife’ would make an ideal tactical knife.
-To help us better make recommendations, we’ve created some criteria that will help us define what a tactical knife is and isn’t.
+When we began reviewing and researching tactical knives, we quickly concluded that the definition of ‘tactical knife’ was quite open to interpretation among knife manufacturers.
+Some so-called ‘tactical knives’ were little more than gimmicks, while another manufacturer’s ‘survival knife’ would make an ideal tactical knife.
+To help us better make recommendations, we’ve created some criteria to help us define what a tactical knife is and isn’t.

-These aren’t hard and fast rules, more things to bear in minds when choosing your next tac knife.
+These aren’t hard and fast rules; they are more things to consider when choosing your next tac knife.

 What’s the Difference Between a Tactical Knife and a Regular Knife?

-It’s not at all surprising that most people can’t tell the difference between a pocket knife and a tac knife.
-The actual differences can be rather subtle and not at all obvious.
+Unsurprisingly, most people can’t distinguish between pocket and tac knives.
+The actual differences can be rather subtle and not at all noticeable.
 The main differentiator is the purpose.

-If the knife has been designed and built to meet a specific need then it can probably be classed as a tactical knife.
-Special forces, SWAT, EMTs and Police Officers may carry knives that have been made to meet a need, these will be classed as tactical knives.
-In fact, these professionals may, in fact, carry more than one knife to meet more than one requirements.
+If the knife has been designed and built to meet a specific need, it can probably be considered a tactical knife.
+Special forces, SWAT, EMTs, and Police Officers may carry knives made to meet a need; these will be classed as tactical knives.
+These professionals may carry more than one knife to meet more than one requirement.

-The founder of Spyderco has been quoted as saying “a tactical knife is any knife you have with you when you need a knife”.
-I think this is a fair definition, with one caveat, as long as the knife performs the job what you want it to do.
-If you’re required to cut some canvas away and the blade snaps on the first attempt, then this is failed tactical knife, it’s not done its job.
+The founder of Spyderco has been quoted as saying, “A tactical knife is any knife you have with you when you need a knife.”
+I think this is a fair definition, with one caveat: as long as the knife performs the job you want.
+If you’re required to cut some canvas away and the blade snaps on the first attempt, this is a failed tactical knife; it’s not done its job.

 A tactical knife may also feature one or more of the following traits: